wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 ---
-title: "Building An Assembler In Haskell : Implementation/Megaparsec"
+title: "Building An Assembler In Haskell : Implementation"
 tags: haskell, emulator
 ---

 # Review
 In the last post we wrote a grammar for a simple assembly language, wrote the outline of our parser, derived some properties from the grammar for a simple parser `byte` and implemented `byte`.
 We also saw that there are a few deficiencies in our grammar.
-In this post I want to fully implement the language we spec'd, no improvements or changes from the grammar, just the implementation.
-For each parser I'll start with some _QuickCheck_ properties the use those as the spec to implement the parser.
+In this post we'll implement `bytes`, `menmonic`, `label` and `labelAssign`.
+For each parser I'll start with some _QuickCheck_ properties then use those as the spec to implement the parser.
 Lets get to it!

 <hr/>
 # Lexemes And Space
 The _lexemes_ of a language are the smallest syntactic unit. _Tokens_ are categories of _lexemes_.
-In our case, _STORE_ is a lexeme in the category of _label_ tokens.
-Before we continue implementing the parsers for our language, let's create convenience functions for parsing trailing space after our lexemes.
+In our case, the _"STORE"_ string is an example of a lexeme in the category of _label_ tokens.
+Lets also assume we can safely eat any whitespace proceeding lexemes.
+With this in mind, and before we continue implementing the parsers for our language, let's create convenience functions for parsing trailing space after our lexemes.

 ```{.haskell}
 spaceEater :: Parser ()